Fireaid Logo

 Statement from FireAid:

 There has been an increasing amount of misinformation being shared online about the distribution of FireAid funds.
 We want to address concerns and be certain that Angelenos and the thousands of donors who generously contributed have a transparent view into how FireAid is putting their dollars to work.
 Key information is below.
 The Los Angeles Times contacted over one hundred organizations that received FireAid funds.
 They reviewed the beneficiaries’ grants as well as how they spent the money and they determined “FireAid was an urgent lifeline in the worst of the disaster and beyond.”
-Their investigation documents the impact FireAid has had to date:
+Their investigation documents the impact FireAid has had to date.

-• In the wake of the devastating Eaton and Palisades fires which were estimated to have caused $250B in damages, FireAid brought together the LA community and raised $100 million to help fire survivors recover and rebuild — quickly, efficiently, and with dignity.
+• In the wake of the devastating Eaton and Palisades fires which were estimated to have caused $250B in damages, FireAid brought together the LA community and raised approximately $100 million to help fire survivors recover and rebuild — quickly, efficiently, and with dignity.

 • To most effectively deliver aid to the community as quickly as possible, we partnered with vetted and trusted local nonprofits who had the capacity and infrastructure to directly reach the individuals in need.
 This assistance provided food security, housing, resources for schools and more directly to individuals in the affected communities.